data-apis/scipy-2023-presentation/paper.rst

 stakeholders now exist.
 Furthermore, the speed of innovation of both hardware and software is simply too great.

-In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards to begin drafting specifications for array and dataframe APIs, which could then be adopted by each of the existing array and dataframe libraries and by any new libraries which arise.
+In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards to begin drafting specifications for array and dataframe APIs, which could then be adopted by existing array and dataframe libraries and by any new libraries which arise.

 Objectives
 ----------